forthmedia/photocars/README.md

 The "front end" uses the jQuery AJAX API.
 The request requires a URL encoded Group Id to pass along to Flickr.
 One advantage of using PHP on the back end is that the Flickr API Key is not exposed in the JavaScript code.
 You will need your own Flickr API Key to run this example.

 The JavaScript demonstrates how to unpack JSON encoded by PHP.
-It also shows how to assemble the data items from Flickr into a valid IMG SRC url.
+It also demonstrates how to unpack the data from Flickr into a valid IMG SRC URL.

 There is a Bootstrap JavaScript carousel component for the slide show, using info from Flick for the photos and captions.